- Sovereignty & Statehood

-are able to relate this philosophical reflection to relevant non-philosophical material acquired elsewhere in the major ‘International Justice’.
+relate this philosophical reflection to relevant knowledge acquired elsewhere in the major ‘International Justice’

 Mode of instruction